dancapper/arduino_LightAndSoundWidget/README.md

 noise when powered on.
 For my intended purpose, the additional effort did not seem worthwhile.

 Many arduino and clone boards include a "power on" LED.
 Deleting this will help battery life some.

+KNOWN LIMITATIONS:

+Because MP3 playback happens asynchronously, the code will not wait for MP3 playback to finish before sleeping.

+Either set SLEEP_TIMER longer than your longest mp3 file, or fix it if you feel so inclined.
+OnPlayFinished() might be useful here.